TimTosi/bully-algorithm/README.md

 Finally, I feel like implementing an algorithm myself helps me to understands it better and I thought it could be interesting to someone else.

+## What is the Bully algorithm ?

+The [Bully algorithm](https://en.wikipedia.org/wiki/Bully_algorithm) is one of the simplest algorithm made to design a coordinator among a set of machines.

 ## Quickstart

 First, go get this repository:
 ```golang
 go get -d github.com/timtosi/bully-algorithm
 ```

 Then compiles and launch the visualization server:
 ```golang